 The task

-At the first half of the 20th century, decision-making had a place of glory, due to two important trends: the development of the independent field of public administration and the strong connection to the idea and notion of rationality (XXX).
-In 1945 Herbert Simon framed decision-making as the essence of administrative work.
-According to him, studying administration means studying decision-making.
-According to Simon, a decision is a combination of value premises and factual premises (Simon, 1947…, Dery 1997).
-Thompson and Tuden (1957) have articulated from this definition four administrative tasks that need different types of decisions: administrative, political, experimental, and leadership (Dery 2023).

-Since 1957, and Lasswell’s policy-process frame there was a shift from public administration to public policy.
-Since then, decision-making was part of the policy action.
-More advanced policy theories such as the policy streams (Sabatier… ), the advocacy coalition framework, or punctuated equilibrium (XXX) all relate to a decision that these processes create.
-Hence, they relate to decision-making as one issue of studying complex systems.
+During the first half of the twentieth century, the subject of decision-making was at its height, due to two important trends—the development of the independent field of public administration, and the subject’s strong connection to the concept of rationality (XXX).
+In 1945, Simon framed decision-making as the essence of administrative work, arguing that studying administration means studying decision-making, and that a decision is a combination of value premises and factual premises (Dery, 1997; Simon, 1947…,).
+Based on this line of study, Thompson and Tuden (1957) identified four administrative tasks that call for different types of decisions: administrative, political, experimental, and leadership (Dery, 2023).
+Their insights and those of Lasswell’s policy cycle (1956) were followed by a shift from public administration to public policy, and decision-making became part of policy work.
+More advanced policy theories, such as policy streams (Sabatier… ), the advocacy coalition framework, or punctuated equilibrium (XXX), all involve decisions that these processes create, and thus relate to decision-making as one issue that arises in the study of complex systems.

-To sum up, all these things show how decision-making is the center of attention in the field and has become a symbol that is related to it indirectly.
-The research here wishes to learn about this symbol and understand its impact on decision-making and mainly on the perception of decision-makers.
+All these developments reflect the enduring importance and centrality of the subject of decision-making in the field of public policy.
+Indeed, decision-making has become a symbol, albeit perhaps indirect, of public policy-making.
+This study seeks to examine the meaning of this symbol and gain an understanding of its impact on decision-making, particularly on the perceptions of public policy decision-makers.

-Methodology:
+Methodology

-This study is based on an interpretive narrative analysis conducted on audit reports published by Israel’s State Comptroller’s Office on the way the Israeli government handled the Covid-19 pandemic.
-Since 2020 the auditor has published two special reports (among them several reports that were published in their interim version and final version) and three reports within annual reports on this issue (a total of 26 reports).
-All the reports were on various topics except for one that was directly on the decision-making process.
-The audit’s reports are a combination of several narratives, presented by the comptroller, and much can be studied from them – on public administration, on public policy, on the audit, and on the public.
-This study focuses on two main narratives raised in the comptrollers’ reports: the issues the audit found as deficient while dealing with the covid-19 pandemic; and its recommendations for what needs to be done within it.
+This study is based on an interpretive narrative analysis conducted on audit reports published between 2020 and 2023 by Israel’s State Comptroller’s Office on how the Israeli government responded to the coronavirus pandemic.
+Since 2020, the State Comptroller has published two special reports (which comprise compilations of several reports that were previously published in their interim and final versions) and three reports covering issues related to the pandemic response that are contained within larger annual reports (a total of 26 interim and annual reports).
+All the reports covered a variety of topics, with the exception of one that was specifically devoted to the government’s decision-making process during the pandemic.
+The reports reflect a combination of several narratives presented by the State Comptroller, from which many insights can be gained about public administration, public policy, the audit process itself, and the public.
+This study focuses on two main areas raised in the reports: the areas of the government’s pandemic response that the State Comptroller found to be deficient, and his recommendations for what the government needs to do to address these areas

-The methodology chosen for this study assumes that a comparative interpretive reading of these reports can reveal meta-narratives on how auditors comprehend “decision-making” as a symbol.
-In other words, the study does not seek to describe the narrative sequence of the events or to learn about the findings on the treatment of the Covid-19 pandemic but to interpret the reports as texts that tell a certain story about decision-making.
+The methodology chosen for this study assumes that a comparative interpretive reading of these reports can reveal meta-narratives about how the State Comptroller understands “decision-making” as a symbol.
+To that end, the study does not seek to describe the narrative sequence of the events described in the reports, or to learn about the State Comptroller’s findings on the Israeli government’s handling of the coronavirus pandemic, but to interpret the reports as texts that tell a certain story about decision-making.